(This article also appears in Mother Support News for the World Association of Breastfeeding Action, Vol. 14.)

 When a journey like this is over, we tend to reflect upon all the things we feared that never came to pass.
 We note the numerous obstacles, threats, and burdens that never over powered our strength, our resolve, our convictions, and our commitment.

-I realize that breastfeeding might not be this profound for every mother, but for me it was transformative.
+I realize that breastfeeding might not be this profound for every mother, but for me it was transforming.
 I maintain a quiver upon my back and an aim to protect, encourage, and defend breastfeeding dyads challenged by society’s cognitive dissonance, even if my gestures are far less noble than I imagine.